AC Renate

 Associazione Calcio Renate is an Italian association football club based in Renate, Lombardy.
 It currently plays in Serie C.

 The club plays their home games at the Stadio Città di Meda in Meda instead of their home field, Stadio Mario Riboldi in Renate, to comply with Lega Pro stadium criteria.

 History

 The club was founded in 1947 as Unione Sportiva Renatese.

 On 1961 the club has changed its name with Associazione Calcio Renate.

 Lega Pro Seconda Divisione

 On 4 August 2010, the club was admitted for the first time to the professional leagues despite finishing 5th in group B in the 2009–10 Serie D season in order to fill one of the sixteen vacancies available for the 2010-11 Lega Pro Seconda Divisione season following the bankruptcies and irregularities of other clubs.
 The team finished 5th their first season in Group A and a 2nd-place finish in 2013–14 ensured a spot in the inaugural unified Lega Pro division for 2014–15.

 Serie C

-The club has maintained their position in the third tier of the Italian football league system since 2014-15 and are currently competing in Group B of Serie C.
+The club has maintained their position in the third tier of the Italian football league system since 2014-15 and are currently competing in Group A of Serie C.